 So what’s a camping trip without a mole?
-And by mole, I mean the pepper-based sauce from Mexico (pronounced mo-lay) and not the burrowing critter with beady eyes.
-Mole tastes amazing over fish, chicken, or basically any kind of meat (except over mole meat, which is disgusting).
+And by mole, I mean the pepper-based sauce from Mexico and not the burrowing beady-eyed critter.
+Mole (pronounced mo-lay) tastes amazing over fish, chicken, or basically any kind of meat (except over mole meat, which is disgusting).

 Mole is an ancient Spanish word that loosely translates to “mix.”
 The recipe has its roots in the Mexican town of Oaxaca, about 200 miles southeast of Mexico City.
 Popular legend has it that nuns were rushing to prepare for a visit from the archbishop and they just made up a sauce out of what they had on hand.

 Cuilapan de Guerro, a former monastery dating to the 1500s